-Care for comorbid conditions
+Care for Comorbid Conditions

 Committee members observed that ESRD patients frequently have comorbidities, including diabetes and cardiovascular disease, which have a significant impact on their health status and outcomes.
-There is a need for renal care to be coordinated and aligned with care for these related conditions.
+Renal care therefore needs to be coordinated and aligned with care for these related conditions.
 Measurement should address harmonization of activities and effective, meaningful exchange of data across nephrologists, cardiologists, endocrinologists, and other providers.
 Committee members also suggested that understanding and addressing frailty in dialysis patients will be an important consideration for measurement.

-Palliative dialysis
+Palliative Dialysis

 Patients who have transitioned to palliative care can have limited access to dialysis.
 Committee members suggested that the renal community should explore ways to permit dialysis for palliative care patients within reasonable bounds (e.g., less than three times per week) to help these patients achieve quality-of-life goals and other informed care preferences.
-Some Committee members noted that it is also important to effectively identify patients who should not start dialysis, those who should transition to hospice care.
+Some Committee members noted that it is also important to identify patients who should not start dialysis, and those who should transition to hospice care.